argonne-lcf/CCS/Tree Sampling.md

 #### Global Sampling Strategy

-Uniformely sampling a static tree is straightforward, with
+Uniformly sampling a static tree is straightforward, with
 $\mathcal{O}(n)$
 space and
 $\mathcal{O}(\log n)$